 Sapporo’s the main city on Japan’s far northern island of Hokkaido, and comfortably the largest Japanese city north of Tokyo despite being in by far the least densely populated part of the country (leaving the rest of the island very sparse).
-It’s a long way from the capital, and therefore suffers less sweltering temperatures in summer – hence the decision to relocate the marathon events all the way up here.
-Sapporo Dome is also being used for the Olympic football tournament, so Sapporo is something of a Tokyo 2020 secondary host city despite the distance from Tokyo.
-If you’re attending any of those events, try not to see it as a logistical pain to have to get up to Sapporo, but rather an added bonus – it gives you the opportunity to see a different side of Japan.
+It’s a long way from the capital, and therefore suffers less sweltering temperatures in summer – the 2020 Tokyo Olympic marathon events were moved all the way up here for that reason.

 Being relatively young and therefore better planned, unlike most Japanese cities Sapporo is laid out on an easy to navigate grid.
 Roads run north-south and east-west, and addresses are given using grid reference points indicating the number of blocks from Sapporo TV Tower e.g. Susukino Station is at South 4, West 4.

 The subway has three lines, with the Nanboku Line (green on the map) running down the central north-south axis connecting the main points of Sapporo Station, Odori, and Susukino; there’s also a tram line which may be of use depending where you’re staying, and buses going wherever the trains & trams don’t.
 IC cards are accepted on all modes of public transportation, the local version is Kitaca (issued by JR) but your Suica or Pasmo cards from Tokyo or elsewhere are all fully compatible too (for more info on IC cards see here)